yuqkong-1844/memory-game-randomness-computation/README.md

 🤝 Contribution and Acknowledgements

+This project was collaboratively developed by Gemini and me.

 The initial design and educational content concepts were based on the excellent work of students in the "Randomness & Computation" course.